-- 5.1 It is the parent/carers responsibility: - To ensure that their children arrive to school on time. - i.
-The morning register will be called promptly at 8:40am in EY, 8:45am in KS1 and 8:50am in KS2.
+- 5.1 It is the parent/carers responsibility: - a.
+To ensure that their children arrive to school on time. - i.
+The morning register will be called promptly at 8:45am.
 Registers will close 10 minutes after these times, late arrivals before the register closes will be marked as late (L) and after will be marked as unauthorised absence (U). - ii.
 The afternoon register will be called promptly at 12:45pm in EY, 13:00pm in KS1 and 13:15pm in KS2.
 Registers will close 10 minutes after these times, late arrivals before the register closes will be marked as late (L) and after will be marked as unauthorised absence (U). - b.
 To ensure children who arrive after the registers has been called, report to the school office to sign in.

-Absences
+6. Absences